 During 2005, the Company purchased a 20% ownership interest in Windsor Bakken, LLC ("Bakken").
 The remaining interests in Bakken are owned by other entities controlled by Wexford Capital LLC, an affiliate of Gulfport.
 In 2005 and 2006, Bakken acquired leases on undeveloped acreage in the Williston Basin areas of western North Dakota and eastern Montana.
-As of March 31, 2007, Gulfport's net investment in Bakken is \$2,427,000.
-As of March 31, 2007, Bakken had not yet commenced drilling of its undeveloped acreage.
+As of September 30, 2007, Gulfport's net investment in Bakken was \$2,534,000.
+As of September 30, 2007, Bakken had commenced drilling of some its undeveloped acreage.
+The Company recognized a \$1,000 gain and \$26,000 loss on equity investment for the three months and nine months ended September 30, 2007, respectively, and a loss of \$29,000 for the three and nine months ended 2006, which is included in other income (expense) in the consolidated statements of operations.